rcrowley/freight/README.md

 	freight cache

+If your system has GnuPG 2.x make sure that a gpg-agent is running and that you have installed a pinentry package (e.g. pinentry-curses) that suits your needs.
+You may also need to set GPG_TTY environment variable like this:

+    export GPG_TTY=$(tty)

 Serve `/var/cache/freight` via your favorite web server and install it as an APT source:

 	echo "deb http://example.com $(lsb_release -sc) main" | sudo tee /etc/apt/sources.list.d/example.list